-Kalil had wrapped towels on his arms to keep the hot trays from burning him.
-When he came out the towels were over his shoulder and he was counting his money.
-Grimed bricks in dozens of stories.
-Broken glass glittering in the courtyard.
+He’d parked outside a charbroiled apartment, waiting.
+Styrofoam scuttled across the complex’s brown grass.
+Kalil had wrapped towels on his arms to keep the hot trays of food from burning him and when he came out again he’d thrown the towels over his shoulder and was counting his money.
+Muhtadi turned the key.
+The van’s motor staggered, caught.
+Fingers of cool air reached down his collar.

 A pothole swung the wheel.
 Muhtadi wrenched the van back in its lane.
 “That’s the way,” Kalil said.
 “You doin’ good.”
 His eyes were closed, peaceful.

-“You have a cell phone?”
+“You have a cell phone?” he asked.

 “Got to be dead, with that smell coming out of there.”